 - Read the SCOTUS decision here.
 (PDF)

-The case, briefly, deals with whether Catholic Social Services (CSS) is obligated to comply with the City of Philadelphia's Fair Practices Ordinance (FPO) in its provision of foster care services - particularly, the provision in the FPO that requires government contractors to not discriminate on the basis of sexual orientation or gender identity.
+The case, briefly, dealt with whether Catholic Social Services (CSS) was obligated to comply with the City of Philadelphia's Fair Practices Ordinance (FPO) in its provision of foster care services - particularly, the provision in the FPO that requires government contractors to not discriminate on the basis of sexual orientation or gender identity.
 The initial issue arose because CSS is a government contractor for purposes of licensing foster families and the placement of children in foster care.
 The City became aware, via a newspaper article, that CSS would refuse to license same-sex couples, because they claimed such licensure would violate their religious beliefs.
 When this practice came to light, the City indicated that it expected CSS to comply with the FPO and license same-sex couples.
 When CSS refused, the City terminated their contract and froze the placement of children through the agency.
 CSS then sued the City, alleging religious discrimination.

-CSS claims that they are being singled out by the FPO and that the City has shown religious hostility to them.
+CSS claimed that they were being singled out by the FPO and that the City has shown religious hostility to them.
 The City has argued that its Fair Practices Ordinance is neutral and applies to every organization or individual that wants to contract with the City for the provision of any government service.
 Both the United States District Court for the Eastern District of Pennsylvania and a three-judge panel at the United States Court of Appeals for the Third Circuit agreed with the City's argument.

 PFP is jointly represented by the ACLU and the ACLU of Pennsylvania with our friends, Support Center for Child Advocates.
 PFP and the Support Center intervened in the case to represent the interests of foster-care youth and same-sex couples that are or hope to be foster parents.
 We intervened when the case initially was filed in the District Court.
 Our organization and our lawyers have been part of the case from almost the very beginning, including in front of the District Court, the United States Court of Appeals for the Third Circuit, and now before the Supreme Court.
-We are optimistic that our position will prevail and that our families will be able to work with every agency in the City of Philadelphia providing foster-care services.

 PFP's brief in the Supreme Court is available here: https://www.aclu.org/legal-document/fulton-v-city-philadelphia-brief-intervenor-respondents-philadelphia-family-pride